LowGravityPL/raccoonwp.github.io/index.md

 ---

 # RaccoonWP
+**This is 1.0.0-alpha release, RC coming soon.
+If you find any issues let us know**

-Raccoon is a modern architecture stack and a Starter Theme for [WordPress](https://wordpress.org/).
+Raccoon is a modern architecture stack and a starter theme for [WordPress](https://wordpress.org/).

-The stack is based on Composer on the backend and NodeJs with Webpack on the frontend.
+The stack is based on Composer on the backend.
+NodeJs with Webpack are used on the frontend.
-This composition allows for quick, stable and efficient development using the tools which are state of the art in 2018.
+This composition allows for quick and efficient development using the tools which are **state of the art in 2018.**

-You should use it as your boilerplate to obtain optimal, stable architecture with performance and security in mind.
+You should use it as your boilerplate/starter kit to obtain **optimal architecture with performance, extensibility and security** in mind.

-It is best suited for fresh projects though there is no problem in implementing it into existing ones.
+Raccoon is best suited for fresh projects (but there is no problem in implementing it into existing ones with some effort).

 ### Technical Requirements
 - [WordPress](https://wordpress.org/) 4.0+ (or 4.8 if You use extended CPTs)